FirebaseExtended/angularfire/docs/reference.md

 `$firebaseObject` instance, the promise will be rejected and the bind will fail.

-**IMPORTANT NOTE**: Angular does not report variables prefixed with `$` to any `$watch()` listeners. a simple workaround here is to use a variable prefixed with `_`, which will not be saved to the server, but will trigger `$watch()`.
+**IMPORTANT NOTE**: Angular does not report variables prefixed with `$` to any `$watch()` listeners.
+A simple workaround here is to use a variable prefixed with `_`, which will not be saved to the server, but will trigger `$watch()`.

 ```js